Country selection

 No information is available regarding waiver of consent requirements.

-- The study purpose, the procedures, the duration of the trial, and the enrollment conditions
+- The research objective, the methodology, the trial duration, and the enrollment conditions

-- Any expected risks to the participant, including if the study is prematurely concluded.
+- Description of any expected risks to the participant, including if the study is prematurely concluded.
 Risks should not be minimized.
-If applicable, risks to the embryo, fetus, or nursing infant should be described.

-- Any expected benefits to the participant; benefits should not be exaggerated; it should be made clear when there is no intended clinical benefit
+- Description of any expected benefits to the participant; benefits should not be exaggerated

-- A description of other possible benefits for the participant and/or community, whether or not related to participation
+- Description of other possible benefits for the participant and/or community, whether or not related to participation

-- That participation is voluntary, and that the participant can withdraw from the study at any time without liability and without detriment to the overall scientific quality of the results
+- Explanation that participation is voluntary, and that the participant can withdraw from the study at any time without liability and without harming the overall scientific quality of the results

-- Any compensation provided for time spent participating in the study
+- Explanation of the principle of compensation provided for time spent participating in the study

 Overview

 As delineated in LawNo09-059 and DecreeNo2017-0245, a participant’s rights must be clearly addressed in the informed consent form (ICF) and during the informed consent process.
-According to MLI-17, Mali’s ethics committees follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MLI-7), which addresses participant rights.
+According to MLI-17, Mali’s ethics committees also follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R3) (MLI-5).
+See MLI-5 for additional guidance.

 (See the Required Elements; Vulnerable Populations; Children/Minors; Pregnant Women, Fetuses & Neonates; and Prisoners sections for additional information regarding requirements for participant rights.)